anusha-murali/anusha-murali.github.io/np.md

 ### 4.2.
 Minimum Vertex Cover

-**Vertex Cover**: Vertex cover of a graph is a set of vertices that includes at least one endpoint of every edge of the graph.
+**Vertex Cover**: Vertex cover of a graph $G$ is a subset of vertices of $G$ that includes at least one endpoint of every edge of the graph.

 Formally, given a graph $G = (V, E)$, a vertex cover of $G$ is a subset $C \subseteq V$ such that all edges in $E$ have at least one endpoint in $C$.
 The vertex cover problem is that given a graph $G$, and a number $k$, to determine if $G$ has a vertex cover of size at most $k$.